Clauses 1.1 to 1.4 and 2.2—Implementing, monitoring and evaluating training and assessment strategies and practices

 - Develop and implement training and assessment strategies in the same way as you would for a qualification, noting that some information may not be relevant, such as information on core and elective units.

 - Often, this type of delivery is aimed at an industry licence or accreditation.
 Identify all of the requirements of that licence or accreditation in the strategy (including any possible entry requirements such as minimum age) and explain how students can readily attain the desired outcome.
 Identify any pre-requisite and co-requisite units, and the sequence of delivery and assessment.

 Where your RTO offers an assessment-only pathway, develop and implement strategies that cover:

 - how issues will be addressed (for example, if a student does not achieve the competency requirements).

 How can my RTO demonstrate and provide evidence of compliant practice?

 Your training and assessment practices must demonstrate that students gain all the knowledge and skills relevant to their qualification.
-At audit, when looking at evidence relating to the training and assessment phase of the student journey, ASQA will focus on past and current practices.
+At performance assessment (audit), when looking at evidence relating to the training and assessment phase of the student journey, ASQA will focus on past and current practices.
 Your systems and procedures are relevant, but are not sufficient evidence to demonstrate compliance.

 Once you are confident that your training and assessment strategies are compliant with the Standards, you need to ensure that your training and assessment practice aligns with your strategies.